 I am Fernanda Clariana.
 My last name is originally from Cataluña, Spain.
-It means "Clear space within the clouds, or Clear Light."
+It means "Clear space between the clouds, or Clear Light."
 I was born in BERNAL, Buenos Aires, Argentina...
-City of Tango, mate (a traditional South American caffeine-rich herbal infused drink), and prolific "life-long" friendships.
+City of Tango, mate, and prolific "life-long" friendships.

 A Personal Story of Healing through Arts